greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-veritas.md

 See the *Veritas NetBackup Getting Started Guide* for information about NetBackup.

-See the Release Notes for information about compatible NetBackup versions for this release of Pivotal Greenplum Database.
+See the Release Notes for information about compatible NetBackup versions for this release of Tanzu Greenplum.

 ## Limitations